Kim Jong-hyeon: 2022–present: Solo activities

 In September 2022 it was announced that JR debuted with his first solo album.
 It was released on November 8.
-In October 2022, it was announced that Kim would release his first mini album "Meridiem" on November 8.On October 31, the agency announced that the album release schedule has been postponed.
+In October 2022, it was announced that Kim would release his first mini album "Meridiem" on November 8.
+On October 31, the agency announced that the album release schedule has been postponed.
 A new date will be announced at a later date due to the Seoul Halloween crowd crush event.

+On December 28, 2023, Evermore announced that Kim would released his second EP Brilliant Seasons on January 3, 2024.
+In addition, he would also reveal the EP details and perform the tracks before its release during the "Sparkling Eternity" fan concert on December 29 to 30, 2023.

+Personal life

+Military service

+On August 18, 2024, Kim held a live broadcast announcing that he would have to fulfill his military mandatory service as an active duty soldier on September 23.